 This example shows you our cultural values can lead to misunderstandings.

-3. A Dutch organization with a Dutch Works Council
+3. A Dutch organisation with a Dutch Works Council

 As mentioned earlier, cultural differences do not necessarily have to be differences between nationalities.
 For instance, Sander has worked with a Dutch Works Council with Dutch people with a Dutch background and Dutch people with a Turkish background.
 The Dutch-Dutch group was very straightforward, while the Turkish-Dutch members in this group were a bit more restrained when it came to substantive issues.